 After the broth cooks for one hour, add the onion.
 Keep the onion whole to make it easier to remove later.

 Royal fern is also known as ferndrake root.
-It can be found Asian markets, specifically Korean markets, in the refrigerated section.
-There is also the dried root, but you must rehydrate it before using.
+You can find it at Asian markets in the refrigerated section.
+There is also the dried root, but you must rehydrate it before using it.
 This ingredient is key in developing the flavors of the soup.

 When preparing your sauce mixture, you can add less chili oil and chili powder if you want a less spicy soup.
 Gochugaru is a Korean chili powder that is different from chili flakes.
 Gochugaru is a combination of smoky, spicy, and even a little sweet whereas the American chili flakes are just spicy.
 Some people like to add gochujang, a Korean chili paste, but I found that adding this ingredient makes the soup taste impure.

 Serve this soup during the summer or winter!
 It’s so tasty that it’s good all year round, no matter the weather.
 Yuk gae jang is all about taking a simple beef broth and developing it into a spicy, earthy soup, loaded with tender beef and slippery glass noodles.
-Don’t be scared of the spice, embrace it and trust me, you will love it!
+Embrace the spiciness and trust me, you’ll love it!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles